amirongit/notecode/algebra.md

 #### Explicit form
 - `function-name(variable-name, variable-name) = rational-expression-having-the-variables`
 - function is solved for the dependent variable ('y')
-- result of 'function-name' ('y') dependes on the value of input variables ('x')
+- result of 'function-name' ('y') dependes on the value of arguments ('x')
 #### Implicit form
-- function isn't solved for the dependent variable ('y')
+- function is not solved for the dependent variable ('y')

 ### Variation
 #### Joint variation